 Stories that capture what nursing is all about are always uplifting and can be used to encourage new nursing staff members.
 A group of new perioperative nurses sharing stories of critical incidents can reinforce nurses’ importance to surgical patients and also teach others.
 New nurses may find stories of challenging incidents the most interesting.
-It is a good way for them to set goals for mastering their own caring process for critically ill patients.(1) Just hearing a nurse relate a situation that had a positive outcome helps nurses realize that with teamwork and proper planning, they, too, can achieve expertise.
+It is a good way for them to set goals for mastering their own caring process for critically ill patients.(1) Just hearing a nurse relate a situation that had a positive outcome, like how someone who would seek help from hearing aid audiologist, overcame all odds to become successful, helps nurses realize that with teamwork and proper planning, they, too, can achieve expertise.
 Reliving typical or ordinary incidents reinforces basic principles of perioperative nursing practice.

 USES FOR WRITTEN STORIES

 Nurses are able to learn from the narratives of others’ experiences.
 In 1992, authors described a nurse preceptor development program that included a session on writing narratives to promote reflective thinking about their nursing practices.(2) The following guidelines were used in the narrative development.

 * Details make a story more real.
 Give the time of day and other background information to help the listener understand the story.
 Include only information pertinent to the story, however.

 * Use your own words, not an academic style of writing.
 Write as if you were telling the story.

 * Use exact quotes that make the story more realistic and believable.